AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 The SDS read API features different methods of reading values, in this sample we will demonstrate reading Window, Range, and Filtered values, as well as using Interpolation.

-#### PI to OCS Stream properties
+#### PI to ADH Stream properties

-When ingressing data using PI to OCS, the resulting stream types contain a certain set of PI point attributes as stream type properties to give more information about the data:
+When ingressing data using PI to ADH, the resulting stream types contain a certain set of PI point attributes as stream type properties to give more information about the data:

 | Column         | Description     |
 |--------------|-----------|